Downtown Columbia Historic Resources Survey

 Columbia Compass is the comprehensive plan – or “blueprint” – for how Columbia, South Carolina will grow and develop over the next ten years.

-The City of Columbia is conducting research on the community's population, natural resources, land use, transportation, housing, community facilities, cultural resources and economy.
+The City of Columbia has conducted research on the community's population, natural resources, land use, transportation, housing, community facilities, cultural resources and economy.
 This planning process, and the plan itself, is being referred to as Columbia Compass: Envision 2036.
 The plan, adopted August 4, 2020 by City Council, is now a guiding policy document for the City.

 You can also learn more, and sign up for email updates, at www.columbiacompass.org.